Walk Right In (album)

 Walk Right In is the debut studio album by the American folk group The Rooftop Singers, released in 1963.
+The project received positive critical reception and reached the pop top 20 in 1963.

-Background
+Background and release

-In 1962 the band released their first single, "Walk Right In", which became a big hit, reaching No. 1 in the US, and No. 10 in the UK.
-With that success they recorded another successful single, (Tom Cat, recorded in 1962, released in early 1963, peaked at No. 20 on the Hot 100), and after it, Walk Right In was recorded and released.
+In 1962 the band released their debut single, "Walk Right In", which became a big commercial hit, reaching No. 1 in the US, and No. 10 in the UK.
+With that success they recorded another successful single, (Tom Cat, recorded in 1962, released in early 1963, peaked at No. 20 on the Hot 100).
+Following that, their debut album Walk Right In was released.
+It was available both in mono (VRS 9123) and stereo (VSD 2136).
 Both singles and their B-sides appear on the album.

-Overview
+Chart performance

-Following the successful singles, the album reached high positions on both Cashbox and the Billboard Top LPs charts, peaking at No. 12 and No. 15, respectively.
+Much like the single, the album reached high chart positions as well.
+It debuted on Billboard magazine's Top LPs chart in the issue dated February 16, 1963, peaking at No. 15 during a twenty-week run on it.
+The album debuted on Cashbox magazine's 100 Top Albums chart in the issue dated February 9, 1963, reaching No. 12 during an eighteen-week run on it.
 It was their only charting album in the US.
 Although having success in the UK with their hit, the album failed to chart there.